ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

 You can generate an SSH key in {{site.data.keyword.vpc_full}} when you create the SSH key on the **SSH keys for VPC** page.
 However, if you choose to import an existing SSH key file, keep the following limitations in mind.

-* Your SSH key must be an RSA or Ed25519 key type with a key size of either 2048 bits or 4096 bits.
+* Your SSH key must be an RSA or ED25519 key type with a key size of either 2048 bits or 4096 bits.
 * If your Mac system generates a key size of 3072 bits (by default), run one of the following commands to make sure that the generated key is a supported size.
    * For RSA SSH key type, issue:  `ssh-keygen -t rsa -b 4096 -C "user_ID"`
-   * For Ed25519 SSH key type, issue:  `ssh-keygen -t ed25519 -b 4096 -C "user_ID"`
+   * For ED25519 SSH key type, issue:  `ssh-keygen -t ed25519 -b 4096 -C "user_ID"`
 * SSH keys are generated as key pairs; one is a public key, and the other is a private key.
 Select the public key when you import an SSH key to your VPC.
 The corresponding private key remains on your local workstation and is not imported.
 * When you copy an SSH key from a terminal to add the public key to your VPC, sometimes extra line breaks are introduced which cause a parsing error.
 To avoid this issue, first paste your public key into a text editor and remove any extra line breaks.
 Then, copy the public key from text editor and paste it into the {{site.data.keyword.vpc_short}} UI, CLI, or API.

 ### Locating your existing SSH key
 {: #locate-ssh-key}

 If you choose to import an existing SSH key file, look for a file that is called `id_rsa.pub` or `id_ed25519.pub` that contains your public key.
 The file might be in an `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
-The content of the public key file for an RSA SSH key typically starts with `ssh-rsa`, whereas the contents of the public key file for an Ed25519 SSH key typcially starts with `ssh-ed25519`.
-The file extension, `.pub`, indicates which file contains the public key.
+The content of the public key file for an RSA SSH key typically starts with `ssh-rsa`, whereas the contents of the public key file for an ED25519 SSH key typically starts with `ssh-ed25519`.
+The file extension `.pub`, indicates which file contains the public key.

 ### Generating an external SSH key
 {: #generating-ssh-keys}